-SYNCDATE syncs Google Calendar, Microsoft Outlook, and iCal feeds from a single dashboard.
-Google and Outlook get full two-way sync via native APIs with ~4-second webhook delivery. iCal feeds are imported as read-only sources that push events to your Google or Outlook calendars automatically.
-Cross-provider sync (Google ↔ Outlook) works natively — no ICS workarounds, no polling delays, no middleware.
+SYNCDATE syncs Google Calendar, Microsoft Outlook, CalDAV calendars, and iCal feeds from a single dashboard.
+Google and Outlook get full two-way sync via native APIs with ~4-second webhook delivery.
+CalDAV providers such as iCloud, Fastmail, and Nextcloud get two-way sync through the CalDAV protocol. iCal feeds are imported as read-only sources that push events to writable calendars automatically.

 According to Atlassian's 2024 State of Teams report, 76% of knowledge workers manage events across multiple calendar systems.
-The typical setup: Outlook for work (corporate Microsoft 365), Google Calendar for personal life, and an iCal feed from a booking system, team scheduling tool, or shared public calendar.
-Until now, keeping all three in sync required separate tools or manual workarounds.
+The typical setup: Outlook for work (corporate Microsoft 365), Google Calendar for personal life, iCloud or Fastmail for family, and an iCal feed from a booking system, team scheduling tool, or shared public calendar.
+Keeping them aligned usually requires separate tools or manual workarounds.

 The Problem: Three Calendar Ecosystems, Zero Interoperability